 1. SBA Startup Loans

-The SBA doesn’t give out loans directly, but it does partner with lending companies that agree to abide by the SBA’s set guidelines.
+The SBA doesn’t give out loans directly, but it does partner with lending companies like Popular Bank that agree to abide by the SBA’s set guidelines.
 Because these guidelines are designed to reduce the risks for lenders, it becomes easier for individuals to qualify and get a startup loan.

 In addition to competitive loan rates and lower down payment requirements, the SBA provides counseling and educational information that could help your business succeed.